CedrickOka/registrator-php-sdk/README.md

 License
 -------

-This bundle is under the MIT license.
-See the complete license [in the bundle](LICENSE).
+This library is under the MIT license.
+See the complete license [in the library](LICENSE).